Social Work

 • Counselling

-• Help with safety planning
+• Support with safety planning

-• Information, resources and education
+• Information, education and community resources

 Our social workers are an important part of your health care team.